-2019 2018 2017 Expected share price volatility (SSI) 42.5% 44.3% 40.9 - 43.3% Expected share price volatility (Peer group) 51.4% 55.4% 52.3 - 55.1% Expected correlation to peer group companies 35.6% 35.4% 36.2 - 36.5% Risk-free rate of return 2.89% 1.79% 1.11 - 1.31%
+2020 2019 2018 Expected share price volatility (SSI) 38.9% 42.5% 44.3% Expected share price volatility (Peer group) 44.5% 51.4% 55.4% Expected correlation to peer group companies 34.3% 35.6% 35.4% Risk-free rate of return 1.58% 2.89% 1.79%

 The compensation expense for the TSR awards based on the grant-date fair value, net of estimated forfeitures, is recognized over the requisite service period (or to the date a qualifying employment termination event entitles the recipient to a prorated award, if before the end of the service period), regardless of whether the market condition has been or will be satisfied.
-Compensation expense for TSR awards was \$4 million, \$3 million and \$2 million for the years ended August 31, 2019, 2018 and 2017, respectively.
+Compensation expense for TSR awards was \$3 million, \$4 million and \$3 million for the years ended August 31, 2020, 2019 and 2018, respectively.

-The fair value of the ROCE and CFROI awards granted is based on the market closing price of the underlying Class A common stock on the grant date.
-The Company accrues compensation cost for ROCE and CFROI awards based on the probable outcome of achieving specified performance conditions, net of estimated forfeitures, over the requisite service period (or to the date a qualifying employment termination event entitles the recipient to a prorated award, if before the end of the service period).
-The Company reassesses whether achievement of the ROCE and CFROI performance conditions is probable at each reporting date.
+The fair value of the ROCE awards granted is based on the market closing price of the underlying Class A common stock on the grant date.
+The Company accrues compensation cost for ROCE awards based on the probable outcome of achieving specified performance conditions, net of estimated forfeitures, over the requisite service period (or to the date a qualifying employment termination event entitles the recipient to a prorated award, if before the end of the service period).
+The Company reassesses whether achievement of the ROCE performance conditions is probable at each reporting date.
 If it is probable that the actual performance results will exceed the stated target performance conditions, the Company accrues additional compensation cost for the additional performance shares to be awarded.
 If, upon reassessment, it is no longer probable that the actual performance results will exceed the stated target performance conditions, or that it is no longer probable that the target performance conditions will be achieved, the Company reverses any recognized compensation cost for shares no longer probable of being issued.
 If the performance conditions are not achieved at the end of the service period, all related compensation cost previously recognized is reversed.
-Compensation expense for ROCE and CFROI awards was \$6 million, \$8 million and \$2 million for the years ended August 31, 2019, 2018 and 2017, respectively.
+Compensation expense for ROCE awards and other performance share awards with a non-market performance metric granted prior to fiscal 2018 was \$2 million, \$6 million and \$8 million for the years ended August 31, 2020, 2019 and 2018, respectively.

-During the years ended August 31, 2019, 2018 and 2017, the Compensation Committee granted a total of 254,620 (123,812 TSR and 130,808 ROCE), 246,161 (119,763 TSR and 126,398 ROCE), and 302,257 (146,768 TSR and 155,489 CFROI) performance share awards, respectively.
-The weighted average grant date fair value of performance share awards granted was \$28.37, \$27.32 and \$21.52 for the years ended August 31, 2019, 2018 and 2017, respectively.
+During the years ended August 31, 2020, 2019 and 2018, the Compensation Committee granted a total of 337,770 (165,834 TSR and 171,936 ROCE), 254,620 (123,812 TSR and 130,808 ROCE) and 246,161 (119,763 TSR and 126,398 ROCE) performance share awards, respectively.
+The weighted average grant date fair value per share of performance share awards granted was \$21.32, \$28.37 and \$27.32 for the years ended August 31, 2020, 2019 and 2018, respectively.

-A summary of the Company's performance-based awards activity for the year ended August 31, 2019 is as follows:
+A summary of the Company's performance-based awards activity for the year ended August 31, 2020 is as follows:

-Number of Awards (in thousands) , Weighted Average Grant Date Fair Value
+Number of Awards V Veighted Average Grant Date

-Outstanding as of August 31, 2018 880 \$ 22.09

-Granted 255 \$ 28.37

-Performance achievement(1) 170 \$ 18.54

-Vested (500) \$ 18.78

-Forfeited (32) \$ 22.75
+(in thousands) Fair Value

 Outstanding as of August 31, 2019 773 \$ 25.49

+Granted 338 \$ 21.32

+Performance achievement(1) 199 \$ 20.84

+Vested (485) \$ 21.24

+Forfeited (27) \$ 24.11

+Outstanding as of August 31, 2020 798 25.19